 Racial Equity in Arkansas

-Although we have made progress, there remain major gaps along racial and ethnic lines.
-For example, in Arkansas, 45 percent of our Black children and 33 percent of our Hispanic children live in poverty, compared to 17 percent of our White children.
-These figures are alarming, as children living in poverty are far more likely to lack stable housing, experience significant educational gaps and suffer worse health outcomes.
+These disparities pervade all aspects of life for BIPOC children and families.
+For example, in Arkansas, 39% of our Black children and 27% of our Hispanic/Latino children live in poverty, compared to 16% of our White children.
+These figures are alarming, as children living in poverty are far more likely to lack stable housing, experience significant educational gaps, and suffer worse health outcomes.
 Children who grow up in poverty are also more likely to have trouble transitioning into stable, productive adults.

-Policy options that can help children and families achieve more equitable outcomes include investment in early childhood education (pre-K) and after-school programs, Earned Income Tax Credits, preventive health care and hunger relief programs.
+But there are policy options that can help children and families achieve more equitable outcomes like investment in early childhood education and afterschool programs, Earned Income Tax Credits, preventive health care, and hunger relief programs.